Janolin

 So.
 Can you olin a potato?

-Tonight (1), myself and a few others in the ma pona server got talking about the usage of the word olin (󱥅) towards actions, and whether or not olin can refer to love for anything other than a person.
+Tonight as of starting to write this, I’ve just crossed over into August 29th, 2022, myself and a few others in the ma pona server got talking about the usage of the word olin (󱥅) towards actions, and whether or not olin can refer to love for anything other than a person.
 And my brain, in its normal spiderweb-weaving fashion, went running.

 As much as I love using the odd preverb here and there (sike (󱥜) especially), olin preverb is one I’ve never gotten on board with—I love writing, but “mi olin sitelen” is not how I’d express that passion.